easysoa/EasySOA/easysoa-registry/README.md

 ## Building

 You can build these bundles by typing `mvn clean install` from this folder.
-You can then deploy the files by either copying the `target` folder contents to your Nuxeo setup, or [by using Buildr](https://github.com/easysoa/EasySOA/wiki/Releasing-EasySOA).
+Then deploy the files by either copying the `target` folder contents to your Nuxeo setup, or [by using Buildr](https://github.com/easysoa/EasySOA/wiki/Releasing-EasySOA).

-Please see [this repository's wiki](https://github.com/easysoa/EasySOA/wiki) for further information.
+See [this repository's wiki](https://github.com/easysoa/EasySOA/wiki) for further information.